makerbase-mks/MKS-H43/README.md

 - Open the "Configuration.h" file, find "DGUS_LCD_UI_MKS" and enable it,
 - Open the "Configuration_adv.h" file, find "LCD_SERIAL_PORT", and configure the serial port number used to connect to H43.
 Please make sure that "LCD_SERIAL_PORT" should be different with the "SERIAL_PORT" in "Configuration.h", as "SERIAL_PORT" is used to communicate with the PC.
 And the baudrate should be set to 115200 by default.

-then re-compile the source code, and update your mainboard.
-After refresh the firmware, you can use the MKS H43 to display and touch now!
+After config other options according to your machine, compile the source code, and update your motherboard.
+Then you can use the MKS H43 to display and touch!

 ## Update the firmware of MKS H43
 The firmware of MKS H43 has been burned before leaving the factory, so it is generally not necessary to update the firmware.
-But if you need to change the firmware version, or you want to customized the display interface, you can update according to the following method:
+But if you need to update the firmware version, or you want to customize the display interface, you can update according to the following method:
 1. Prepare a TF card, format the TF card into FAT32 format, with 4096 bytes aligned.
 2. Download the MKS_DGUS_Desier file on GitHub xxx, enter the folder and there will be a "DEWIN_SET" folder, copy "DEWIN_SET" into the TF card.
 3. Power off the MKS H43, insert the TF card into MKS H43, and reboot it.
 An automatic update interface will appear on LCD.
 Waiting for the screen to display the word “end” which indicates that the update is successful.
 Generally, the update time is within 1 min.